wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 1. screenshot-1.jpg

 == Changelog ==

+= 1.0.3 =
+* Updated the Function in which Cart Fragments was not updating in Chrome.
+Will work on all browser now without issue.

 = 1.0.2 =
 * Updated function as ajax was not working for guest users. / - Thanks - sharpe89 to pointing issue.